-Step 6.
-Choose to use full bandwidth if you want to keep the files in sync all the time.
+This feature can keep the files in sync all the time.

-Step 8.
 Click Add and you will enter a new window, then select the folders you want to replicate and click Next.
 You can use the default existing permissions because it works in most cases.
 However, you still can set custom permissions.

-Note: If you use Server 2012 R2/2016/2019, you still can share a folder between two servers with work folders multiple sync share.
+Note: If you use Server 2012 R2/2016/2019/2020, you still can share a folder between two servers with work folders multiple sync share.

 To synchronize files between Windows Servers, you could use both DFS replication and AOMEI Backupper Server.
 In addition, some users want to use command line, such as, XCopy or Robocopy, but you will encounter administrative nightmare if you set multiple synchronization directions.
 Thus, you'd better use previous two options.

 By comparison, you may find that syncing files with file sync software - AOMEI Backupper Server is much easier.
 The interface is intuitive, and the entire process only takes a few clicks.
 And it has more useful features, such as, daily/weekly/monthly schedule sync, event triggers, USB plug in, compression etc.